josbouten/Sculpt-O-Sound/README.md

 Signal flow
 ===========
-The modulator signal is split into 31 frequency bands and fed into the matrix on the left hand side of the matrix.
+The modulator signal is split into 31 frequency bands which are fed into the matrix on the left hand side of the matrix.
 The center frequency of the band pass filters used goes up from the bottom to the top of the matrix.
 So each row corresponds to one of 31 bands.
 The carrier signal is fed into the matrix from the bottom (frequencies go up from left to right) and split into 31 terts bands as well.
 So each column corresponds to a frequency band or the carrier.
 Buttons pressed in the matrix will allow the corresponding row's modulator band energy level to amplitude modulate the corresponding column's carrier band signal.
 The energy level of the modulator signal is computed using an envelope follower (which in Vocode-O-Matic has a set attack time and release time.
 In the XL version you can set the attack times using sliders.).
 All modulated carrier signals are summed and send to 2 outputs.
 In Vocode-O-Matic the sum of the modulated even bands is send to the Left output, the sum of the modulated odd bands to the Right output.
 In Vocode-O-Matic-XL you can pan each band to Left or Right using the corresponding pan slider.
 At the right hand side of the matrix are mute buttons.
 They allow muting modulator bands thus excluding their effect on the carrier bands.

 The frequency is lowest at the lower left side of the matrix.
 Bands more to the right or up are higher in frequency.